trueos/trueos-docs/trueos-handbook/introducing.rst

 .. note:: Some wifi adapters are not configured during installation,
 	  but after first boot.
-Just because an adapter does not show up during installation does not mean it's not supported.
+Just because an adapter does not show up during installation does not mean it is unsupported.

 .. index:: supported laptops
 .. _Laptops: